A study of bitopertin (RO4917838) in combination with selective serotonin reuptake inhibitors in patients with obsessive-compulsive disorder

 Clinicaltrials.gov identifier: NCT01674361

 Several recent studies suggest a glutamate imbalance in some OCD patients.
 Medications that modulate glutamate, directly or indirectly, represent a potential new avenue to treat OCD symptoms.
 We have recently begun a Phase-II trial of bitopertin (F. Hoffmann-La Roche Ltd), a glutamate modulator with a novel mechanism of action: inhibition of glycine reuptake.
-Phase II efficacy studies of bitopertin in schizophrenia have been promising, and an ambitious Phase III program to prove safety and efficacy is underway.
 We have proposed that inhibition of glycine reuptake may modulate glutamate transmission in ways that will be therapeutic in OCD; small studies with glycine itself and with the transport inhibitor sarcosine have yielded promising results.
 We are excited to study this new agent in patients with OCD and are hopeful that it will provide relief for some of those whose symptoms are refractory to standard treatment approaches.

 Yale is one of twelve sites across the country collaborating on this effort.